 To calculate the Minimum Payment Due, we begin with any past due amount.
+We add any amount in excess of your credit limit.
 We add the amount due on each reduced rate credit plan balance.
 We add any additional amount specified in a promotional offer.
 We add any amount required by the Promotion Calculation.
 We also add the largest of the following: